-- Support sustained engagement with health literacy in Austria
+- Support sustainable development and establishment of health literacy in Austria

 - Coordinate measures between different political and social sectors

-- Aid development of a common understanding of health, spread knowledge and facilitate innovation
+- Foster a common understanding of health literacy, spread knowledge and facilitate innovation

 - Establish monitoring and reporting, and ensure transparency and quality